-The council must help with emergency housing if you're at risk of either:
+The council must help with emergency housing if you're at risk of:

-domestic abuse from a partner, former partner or family member
+domestic abuse from a partner, ex partner or family member

-violence from someone unrelated and you also have a priority need
+violence from someone else and you also have a priority need

-You cannot be intentionally homeless if you've had to leave somewhere you were at risk.
+You cannot be intentionally homeless if you left somewhere you were at risk.

 If you're still in your home

-The council expects you to take steps to keep your home if you are threatened with homelessness.
+The council expects you to take steps to keep your home if it's safe.

 For example, pay as much rent as you can even if you are facing eviction.

-The council must help you under a personal housing plan and may be able to stop you becoming homeless.
+The council must help you with a personal housing plan to try to stop you becoming homeless.